polyaxon/polyaxon/templates/installation/tools_and_requirements.md

 ## Container Technology

 Container technology is essentially the idea of bundling all of the necessary components to run a piece of software.
-There are many ways to do this, in the case of Polyaxon we use Docker to bundle the users dependencies required to the code.
+There are many ways to do this, in the case of Polyaxon we use Docker to bundle the user dependencies required to run the code.

 ## Kubernetes